uw-maccosslab/uw-maccosslab.github.io/lab-internal/shared-values.md

 - Creative thinking and good health require rest and personal time
 - Sustainable work habits lead to better long-term outcomes
 - Vacation and time away from the lab are essential
-- There may be intensive periods (e.g., field seasons, approaching deadlines) requiring extra effort
+- There may be intensive periods (e.g. approaching grant or conference deadline) requiring extra effort
 - Individual circumstances vary, and we aim for flexibility while maintaining high standards

 ### Time Commitments

-- Graduate students: Average of ~50 hours per week balancing coursework and research
 - Flexibility in setting your own schedule as long as expectations are met
 - Advanced approval required for travel and extended absences
 - Consideration for University holidays, with awareness of research participant schedules